korkje/json-fmt/readme.md

 # json-fmt

-Safari extension that formats JSON.
+Safari/Chrome extension that formats JSON.

 Formats on load using 2 space indentation, change using the context menu.